Colin Madison

-Colin Madison (born June 13, 1989) is an American football offensive lineman who is currently a free agent.
+Colin Madison (born June 13, 1989) is an American former professional football offensive lineman.
 Madison initially played football at Willowbrook High School in Villa Park, IL; following his graduation, he attended Temple University.
 Madison started a total of twenty-eight games at Temple.
 He was signed by the Baltimore Ravens of the National Football League as an undrafted free agent in 2011.

 In 2012, Madison made his AFL debut with the Chicago Rush.
 He started in a total of seven games that season.
 In 2013, the Rush made him a primary starter on their offensive line; Madison started in eighteen games that season.
 In addition to his regular duties as an offensive lineman, Madison scored three touchdowns for the Rush as a tight end.
 The team folded at the end of the 2013 season; as such, Madison joined the AFL's Pittsburgh Power.
 Madison started in all of the Power's regular season games; he was named to the All-Arena Second Team.
 The Power, despite posting a 15-3 record in 2014, folded in November of that year.
 In light of this, Madison was assigned to the San Jose SaberCats on March 18, 2015.
 The SaberCats would go on to win ArenaBowl XXVIII at the end of the 2015 season; Madison started eighteen games on the season.
 On January 15, 2016, Madison was assigned to the Los Angeles KISS for the 2016 season.
-He was selected by the Shenzhen Naja of the China Arena Football League (CAFL) in the fourth round of the 2016 CAFL Draft.
+He was selected by the Shenzhen Naja of the China Arena Football League (CAFL) in the fourth round of the 2016 CAFL draft.
 On July 6, 2017, Madison was assigned to the Baltimore Brigade.
 On April 16, 2019, Madison was assigned to the Brigade again.